 This guide will discuss the process of library research.

-Locating information, identifying factual data, and summarizing are certainly part of the larger process of research.
-But, looking up the answer to a question you know exists is more searching than researching.
-A research paper does not just relay information, it offers an interpretation and takes a position.
-It makes a claim for what the information means, why it is significant, and why it has consequences that matter for the reader.
+Locating information and summarizing are both part of the larger process, but a research paper doesn't just relay existing information, it attempts to contribute something new.
+Your paper should make a claim for what the information means, why it is significant, and why it has consequences that matter for the reader.
+This is your thesis and central argument.*

 *Argument in this sense does not mean argumentative.
-In academic writing, your argument is your claim and interpretation...your explanation of why your thesis has merit.
+It is your claim and explanation of why your thesis has merit.
 However, that must be logically argued for with credible, verifiable evidence as substantiation.
-It's not about coercing readers into your way of thinking, but persuading them to re-consider based on the eloquence of your exposition and the quality of your evidence.
+It's not about coercing readers into your way of thinking, but persuading them to reconsider based on the eloquence of your exposition and the quality of your evidence.